 Let me know in the comments whether and why you fear settling down equals a boring a life.

-If you’re looking to settle down but you don’t know where you should do that to feel at home, check out my coaching offers here to see how I could help you clarify your needs and wants.
+If you’re looking to settle down but you don’t know where you should do that to feel at home, check out my coaching offers here to see how I could help you understand where you’d feel most at home.